 Afujilo (492-496). one of the rulers of Tele.
 A subject of the Rouran Empire initially.
 Even though he frequently asked Deulun, an emperor of Rouran, not to make a fight against tabgach Wei dynasty, he did ignore his warning.
 So Afujilo mounted a campaign and moved to the Irtysh River leading his tribes.
 He ruled 100,000 households.
 He broke down the Yueban tribe of Xiongnu origin and occupied the Semirechiye region.
 Afujilo divided his state into two parts, ruled the North personally, and then granted himself the title “The Great Emperor”.
 In 496, his state was destroyed by the Ephthalits.

-In chapter 110 of the Shiji, writes about Xiongnu that they moved in pursuit of best pastures and water and they had no walled cities or permanent settlement.
+In chapter 110 of the Shiji, writes about Xiongnu that they moved in pursuit of the best pastures and water and they had no walled cities or permanent settlements.
 Even though they did not practice agriculture, each of them had separate domains.

 Kh.
-Perlee noted that new discoveries of cities or settlements in Mongolia do not fit with this information recorded in Chinese sources, and emphasized the new discoveries of settlements which are mentioned in these narratives.
+Perlee noted that new discoveries of cities or settlements in Mongolia do not fit with the information recorded in Chinese sources, and emphasized the new discoveries of settlements that are mentioned in these narratives.
 Also a Mongolian scholar, G.Sukhbaatar said “The saying in Shiji, that the Xiongnu do not run out agriculture, is to say that they mainly run out animal husbandry but not to say they never practiced out agriculture”.
-Most of the Xiongnu scholarships agree with these point of view.
+Most of the Xiongnu scholarships agree with this point of view.

 G.P.Sosnovsky and A.V.Davidova discovered and researched the main material of Xiongnu agricultural culture, in the Ivolga settlement.
 Also, they found spade-2, ploughshare-1, reaper-1, bone mattock-1, mill stone-5, and some holes which may have stored grains.
 The tools are the findings from only 7 of 54 dwellings in Ivolga settlement, which means there were at least 7 families run agriculture.

-Of the findings-animal bones found from the Ivolga settlement, 92.5 percent is of domestic animals and 7.5 percent is of wild animals.
-The most interesting thing is the bones of pigs, which consisting 15 percent of the bones of the domestic animals.
+Of the findings-animal bones found from the Ivolga settlement, 92.5 percent are from domestic animals and 7.5 percent are from wild animals.
+The most interesting thing is the bones of pigs, which consisting 15 percent of the bones of domestic animals.
 It shows the residents of the Ivolga settlement had run sedentary animal husbandry.